www.thementawai.com

 Every soul emits bajou — a kind of vital force, a radiating presence that flows outward from all beings.
 This vital force is neutral in itself.
 It becomes helpful or dangerous only through interaction.

-When the bajou of two beings meets suddenly — especially if one is much stronger — the encounter can disturb or weaken a more fragile soul.
+When the bajou of two beings meet suddenly — especially if one is much stronger — the encounter can disturb or weaken a more fragile soul.
 Spirits of the unseen world have powerful bajou, and careless contact with them can be harmful.
 This is one reason why relationships with the forest’s inhabitants, both visible and invisible, must be approached with respect and caution.

 Care for the Soul